-GERO 1300 Death and Dying (3 credits) This course provides students with the biological, sociological, and psychological perspectives of death, dying, and bereavement in our society and around the world as well as and the elderly.
+GERO 1300 Death and Dying (3 credits) This course provides students with the biological, sociological, and psychological perspectives of death, dying, and bereavement in our society and around the world as well as Advanced Care Planning.

+GERO 1305 Psychosocial Aspects of Aging (3 credits) Students will become familiar with societal views of aging and the elderly.
 Students will understand the psychological, sociological, economic, political, and diversity aspects of aging.
 Students will also learn of the psycho-social challenges of caregivers as well as availability of resources for end-of-life issues.
 Students will learn various communication strategies.